RSS Posts RSS Posts

 What the science says...

 A drop of volcanic activity in the early 20th century may have had a warming effect.
-However, volcanoes have had no warming effect in the last 40 years of global warming.
-If anything, they've imposed a slight cooling effect.
+However, volcanoes have had very little impact on the last 40 years of global warming.

 However, mega-eruptions or a series of eruptions can have a cooling effect that take decades to wear off, giving a perceived warming effect.
 Zielinski 2000 studies past volcanoes, particularly over the past few centuries: